 Many more processes continually occur in your brain, but these are the three principal, internal mental processes which are active around the clock.
 I won’t write about your conscious process; that’s self-evident.
 Nor will I write about many things that first occur in your spirit before they work their way out into your mind.
 You can read about that process in another teaching on our web site titled Change Your Mind.

 The basic function of your creative subconscious process (your imagination) is to create powerful images (imaginings) or pictures in your mind and then transmit them to your subconscious process for storage as memory.
-Think of the modern DVD or CD process.
+Think of the modern CD or “thumb drive” process–or the processes on your smart phone.
 Your creative subconscious process is a combined “camera” and “projector” which both “makes” the pictures in your mind and then “plays” them for viewing.
-Your subconscious process can be likened to the storage shelves in your home where you store your DVD’s and CD’s for later viewing.
+Your subconscious process can be likened to the storage shelves in your home where you store your CD’s for later viewing.
 These are not still photos, but, rather, are running images or pictures in motion you constantly play and view in your mind.

 Where do your mental videos come from?
 How do they get in your mind?
 Most of them originate in the external world around you and are input to your mental processes via your five senses.
 But many of your mental videos also originate in your brain and mind when your creative subconscious process is being—well, creative: comparing and contrasting different images, superimposing them upon one another, realigning them with one another, and serendipitously combining and relating various internal pictures with each other.
 Someone has said true creativity is the mental ability to relate the seemingly unrelated and connect the seemingly unconnected.
 Your creative subconscious process is truly creative.
 It has no limits except those you choose to impose upon it.
 It is not limited by time nor space.